PfisterDaniel/node-red-contrib-apple-find-me/README.md

   * Retriev location information (Latitude, Longitude, CurrentPlace, CurrentAddress, OSM-Url, GoogleMaps-Url)
   * Run Find my iPhone
   * Send Message to an iOS Device
+  * Add new node within you can locate your devices by incoming an input

 ## Example Payload (Locate my Devices):